 “I am the person you want to be on your side, believe me, Alleystar.”

-“I see.
-What is it you really want?" spoken coolly, but that vein kept throbbing.
+“I see,” said the woman, “What is it you really want?”
+Mrs. Robinson said coolly.
+Sean noticed that the vein kept throbbing.

-“When I got the recommendation from your last employer I gave you an interview as a courtesy to an old friend.
+“When I got the recommendation from your last employer, I gave you an interview as a courtesy to an old friend.
 May I assume that you know what our business really entails?”

 “I want to disappear.”

 It was a Sunday morning, a couple of months later.
 The view of the rock garden from Sean and Molly’s ground level apartment window was elegant, albeit severe.

 “Sean, you still haven’t answered my question.”

 “It’s a data job, that’s all, herding files in the great Northwest.”

 They had been literally living under Molly’s mother for three months.
 Their basement apartment was alright—it was quiet and private, if uninspired.
 Molly had returned to work in an HR department at a large insurance outfit.
 It was a branch of the same company where she had been working when Sean had met her in Chicago.

 “What kind of data—like financials, or background checks, or social networking?” asked Molly.